Interested in this innovation?

 - Teachers trained from within the refugee and slum communities

-- Children’s voices heard through student councils and child led newsletters
+- Children’s voices heard through child councils and quarterly child led newsletters

 - A programme designed, adapted and maintained by local communities